sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ## Assessing total time

-To get a scale how long will it take I've decided to do a test run on a subset of recipes.
-Recipes from selected websites summed up to 2199.
-Then I've made 3 test runs ([I've learned the hard way that one test run doesn't mean anything](http://indexoutofrange.com/LocalOptimizationsDontAddUp/)) and it took in average 1530 seconds. <br/>
+To get a scale how long will it take I've decided to do a test run on a small subset of recipes.
+Recipes are selected by selecting websites they are from, so my subset ended up being an unround 2199 recipes.
+Then I've made 3 test runs ([I've learned the hard way that one test run doesn't mean anything](http://indexoutofrange.com/LocalOptimizationsDontAddUp/)) and in average it took **1530 seconds**. <br/>

-I can't use just this time to assess the total execution time because it consists of two parts:
+Now how to go from time of the subset to the time needed for all recipes?
+I have to know I can't use just this time to assess the total execution time because it consists of two parts:

 - calculating ingredient vector for all recipes.
 - finding similar recipes for only 2199 one of them.
 The similarity is found by calculating one vector by all the others.
 So in this case I've done